-1. Ranking in the Early Era All Time Top Ten High Point list using the Inclusive method.
+1. Ranking in the Early Era All Time Top Ten High Point list using Inclusive or Exclusive Methods

-4. Scoring 25 points or more for the decade high point scoring.
+4. Scoring 20 points or more for the decade high point scoring

 Note Early Era is defined as 1914-1959.

-This left us with a list of 28 athletes to review.
 Once again, our goal was to be completely objective so we set to creating a formula for ranking the athletes selected by the above criteria.
 Details of the scoring system and a full list of athletes and scores are included below.
 Here are the top ten athletes of Early Era.
-You can click on their name to receive more information about the athlete.

 Early Era All Time Top Ten List